skbio.sequence.SubstitutionMatrix#

 size

-Total number of elements in the dissimilarity matrix.
+Total number of elements in the underlying data structure.

 Methods